traines-source/db-hafas-gtfs-stops-mapping/README.md

 * ([ZHV stations](https://zhv.wvigmbh.de/))
 * ([OSM](http://download.geofabrik.de/), [ODbL](https://www.openstreetmap.org/copyright), for uic_ref/ref:IBNR-tagged stations and name matching)
 * [db-hafas-stations](https://github.com/derhuerst/db-hafas-stations), a collection of about 300k stations from DB-HAFAS, some of which outside of Germany
-* additional HAFAS stations not contained in db-hafas-stations obtained as a byproduct of [public-transport-statistics](https://github.com/traines-source/public-transport-statistics), currently about 10k
+* additional DB-HAFAS stations not contained in db-hafas-stations obtained as a byproduct of [public-transport-statistics](https://github.com/traines-source/public-transport-statistics), currently about 10k

 ## Some insights